 Samantha and I dined in Izumi for lunch.
 We sat next to a huge window and dined on fresh, made to order sushi.
 Sushi is my daughter’s favorite food, and this was a special treat for her just past birthday.
 It also was a special daddy daughter lunch which we do on every cruise and vacation we take.
 It was met with a special showing of mommy who had to take her obligatory daddy/daughter lunch pic.
 Izumi also serves up food by Hibachi, which we did not partake this trip.

 The Harmony of the Seas is a wonder.
-I really have to say, the best cruise yet!
+I really have to say, the best cruise yet and a perfect family vacation!
 Loved it and can’t wait to sail on her or another Oasis class ship soon.